Wrongful Termination Lawyer

 Getting fired, especially in an unstable economy such as ours, can be a terrifying thing.
 When you are unsure where your next paycheck will be coming from, it can be difficult to focus on whether your rights were infringed upon.
-You need a wrongful termination lawyer on your site.
+You need a wrongful termination lawyer on your side.
 Here are some common questions that employees have after they are terminated:

 Can my employer fire me for no reason?